openstack-archive/fuel-library/docs/pages/installation-instructions/0070-common-technical-issues.rst

 #.
 The manifests are up-to-date under ``/etc/puppet/manifests``, but Puppet master keeps serving the previous version of manifests to the clients.
 Manifests seem to be cached by Puppet master.
     * issue: https://groups.google.com/forum/?fromgroups=#!topic/puppet-users/OpCBjV1nR2M
     * workaround: "``service puppetmaster restart``"
 #.
-Timeout error for fuel-0x when running "``puppet-agent --test``" to install OpenStack when using HDD instead of SSD
+Timeout error for fuel-controller-XX when running "``puppet-agent --test``" to install OpenStack when using HDD instead of SSD
-    * | Sep 26 17:56:15 fuel-02 puppet-agent[1493]: Could not retrieve catalog from remote server: execution expired
+    * | Sep 26 17:56:15 fuel-controller-02 puppet-agent[1493]: Could not retrieve catalog from remote server: execution expired
-      | Sep 26 17:56:15 fuel-02 puppet-agent[1493]: Not using cache on failed catalog
+      | Sep 26 17:56:15 fuel-controller-02 puppet-agent[1493]: Not using cache on failed catalog
-      | Sep 26 17:56:15 fuel-02 puppet-agent[1493]: Could not retrieve catalog; skipping run
+      | Sep 26 17:56:15 fuel-controller-02 puppet-agent[1493]: Could not retrieve catalog; skipping run

     * workaround: ``vi /etc/puppet/puppet.conf``
         * add: ``configtimeout = 1200``